David L. Lawrence: Death

 Lawrence fell ill and collapsed on November 4, 1966, at a campaign rally held at Pittsburgh's Syria Mosque for gubernatorial candidate Milton Shapp.
 He was rushed to a local hospital.
-He died 17 days later having never regained consciousness.
+He died 17 days later, having never regained consciousness.
 He was 77 years old.
-His death brought eulogies from both President Johnson and Truman.
+His death brought eulogies from both President Johnson and Harry S. Truman.
 Funeral services were held at St. Mary of Mercy Church in downtown Pittsburgh on November 25, 1966.
-The 2,000 attendees included Senator Robert F. Kennedy, Mayors Joseph Barr of Pittsburgh, Jerome Cavanaugh of Detroit, James Tate and Richardson Dilworth of Philadelphia, Govs.
-William Scranton, James Duff, Ray Shafer and John Fine, along with President Lyndon Johnson staff members Robert Kintner and Marvin Watson, Secretary of Agriculture Orville Freeman and Secretary of the Interior Stewart Udall.
-After the services all guests and family joined a 250-car motorcade following the hearse down the Blvd. of the Allies, across Grant Street and up I-376 for the burial.
+The 2,000 attendees included Senator Robert F. Kennedy, Mayors Joseph M. Barr of Pittsburgh, Jerome Cavanagh of Detroit, James Tate and Richardson Dilworth of Philadelphia, Govs.
+William Scranton, James H. Duff, Raymond P. Shafer and John S. Fine, along with President Lyndon B. Johnson staff members Robert E. Kintner and W. Marvin Watson, Secretary of Agriculture Orville Freeman and Secretary of the Interior Stewart Udall.
+After the services all guests and family joined a 250-car motorcade following the hearse down the Boulevard of the Allies, across Grant Street and up I-376 for the burial.

-He is buried in Pittsburgh's Calvary Cemetery, behind the plot of his longtime friend Harry Greb and beside the plots of his 2 eldest sons, who had died years before.
+He is buried in Pittsburgh's Calvary Cemetery, behind the plot of his longtime friend Harry Greb and beside the plots of his two eldest sons, who had died years before.

 Lawrence's death was subsequently ascribed to the cramped conditions and limited resuscitation equipment in the hearse-type ambulance in which he was taken to hospital.
 This catalyzed reform and improvement in Pittsburgh's ambulance service and those of other American cities.